As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 If you design a funnel well (based on customer segmentation, behavior etc.), it is bound to work, because you’re essentially sending the shopper down a path where they will see value in engaging with your brand and products.

-A customer’s journey is not linear — but the more you know about their behavior and history, becomes more predictable and recurring.
+A customer’s journey is not linear — but the more you know about their behavior and history, they become more predictable.

 98% of visitors who visit an eCommerce site—drop off without buying anything.